 A great example of how to do effective marketing on Snapchat.

 Walmart ran this campaign leading up to Easter to promote its festive treats.
 Take a look at the fun screenshots below!

 This is an innovative new Snapchat marketing campaign we haven’t seen before.
 Below is a screenshot from the Facebook page of Charlie and the Chocolate Factory Musical.
 They have “hidden” Snapchat geofilters all over New York City.
 If you find them and send the account a snap, you can win free tickets, swag, and more.
 Fantastic idea!

-Equinox is a high end gym with locations around the country.
-Below is a screenshot of a Snapchat geofilter that they are running at their competitors’ locations (this one is at a 24 Hour Fitness).
+Equinox is a high-end gym with locations all over the country.
+Below is a screenshot of a Snapchat geofilter they are running at their competitors’ locations (this one is at a 24 Hour Fitness).
 Fantastic idea here.
 Hat tip to Ryan Hoover on Twitter for catching this one.

 21. Gatorade’s #GatoradeDunk Lens

 During Super Bowl 50, Gatorade created a customized sponsored Snapchat lens aimed at football fans.
 The “#GatoradeDunk” lens allowed users to simulate being “dunked” with their drink.
 Gatorade promoted the lens using an ad starring Serena Williams – one of the company’s sponsored athletes.